 Amazon S3 Intelligent Tiering is and is not a storage class.
 If you put objects in the S3 Intelligent-Tiering storage class, AWS will monitor and move your data on a per-object level to the proper storage tier.
 If your object hasn’t been accessed in 30 days, AWS will move it to the infrequent access storage tier.
 If the object is then accessed after being moved to infrequent access, AWS will move it back to the frequent access storage class for cheaper subsequent accesses.

-Amazon Glacier is a perfect solution for long storage and archiving of data which don’t require instant access.
-The service allows storing large or small volumes of data at low cost.
+Amazon S3 Glacier is a perfect solution for long storage and data archiving that don’t require instant access.
+The service allows storing large or small volumes of data at a low cost.
 At the same time, the retrieval process may take several hours.
 Amazon Glacier differs from S3 Standard in the following way:

 - Extremely low cost.